 Now, will Dim Days of Dolor make a difference?

 Thinking back to The Seventh Life Path, I suffered from some pretty dire premonitions.
-But then, it seems that there is rhyme and reason to the madness of getting with HR for a replacement after all.
+But then, it seems that there is some reason to the madness of getting with HR for a replacement after all.

 The band skips the usual intro, thank Loki.
 And just lets loose with an Avantasia-esque thunder-clap called Goddess of the Sea.
 Now, that’s already a step up from its predecessor and its heedless whining that got on my nerves after a while.
-But here the band belts a Power Metal worthy first track that just made me wake up to the task a bit better.
+But here the crew belts a Power Metal worthy first track.
+One that really whets your appetite for more.
+A perfect entry point, if you will.

-The Goth-laden 3rd position called The 12th Hour again surprises with speed and a number of elements in there not heard on the disc before.
+The gothic-infused 3rd position called The 12th Hour again surprises with speed and a number of elements that were nowhere to be seen on their former record.
 The RockmusicRaider Electro-Pop watch dragon will even forgive them the nod towards Amaranthe and their ilk.

 Now, make no mistake, Dim Days still lets you uncover the cheese platter!